mendersoftware/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 echo "hello world" | sudo tee /greetings.txt
 ```

-If the file system is read-only, you can remount it in read-write mode before creating the file:
+If the filesystem is read-only, you can remount it in read-write mode before creating the file:

 ```bash
 sudo mount -o remount,rw /